HoodedDeath/RiskOfDeath-ModManager/README.md

 # RiskOfDeath-ModManager
- Mod manager for Risk Of Rain 2
+ Mod manager for Risk Of Rain 2, using ThunderStore.io api